qsnake/gpaw/doc/setups/generation_of_setups.rst

 All-electron calculations for spherical atoms
 =============================================

-This is done by the AllElectron_ class in ``gpaw/atom/all_electron.py``.
+This is done by the :epydoc:`gpaw.atom.all_electron.AllElectron` class in :epydoc:`gpaw.atom.all_electron`.
 The all-electron wave functions are defined as:

 .. math::